By Tom Veatch

 Sometimes governments get too big for their britches, following more the principle of "Don't do anything but what we like." which is stifling to the indomitable human spirit.

-I believe government has an important policing role, because bullies detect a vacuum and step in to abuse others in their self-interest; it works for them and noone is there stopping it, so (sh)it happens.
-Best is where everyone self-polices because they were well socialized.
+I believe government has an important policing role, because bullies detect a vacuum and step in to abuse others in their self-interest.
+For the bullies, it works, and noone is there stopping it, so (sh)it happens.
+Best is where everyone self-polices because everyone is well socialized.
 But without some police on the job nearby somewhere, things can and do deteriorate.

 Thus a negative spiral in government arises.
 Regulatory regimes are captured by corporate interests, generally by those who benefit from transactions with negative externalities.
 Those interests get paid by that kind of transaction, so they exert constant and profitable pressure on governments to allow them to continue.